-Reserve your seat by registering for the AFP Annual Conference and selecting the box for AFP Executive Institute.
+Reserve your seat by registering for the AFP Annual Conference and selecting the AFP Executive Programs.
 Attendance to the AFP Executive Institute is limited to corporate practitioners with the title of treasurer, chief financial officer, vice president of finance, assistant treasurer or controller.

 Monday Luncheon Speaker

 Safra A. Catz is chief executive officer of Oracle Corporation and a member of the company’s board of directors.
 She previously served as president of Oracle and has also served as the company’s chief financial officer.
 Catz first served as Oracle’s chief financial officer from 2005 to 2008, as executive vice president from 1999 to 2004, and as senior vice president from April to October 1999.
 She served on the board of directors for HSBC Holdings, one of the world's largest banking and financial services organizations, from 2008 through 2015.

 Digital Disruption and the Role of Modern Finance

 Chances are, the rapid pace of technological innovation is disrupting your business.
 Customers expect a connected experience while new global competitors are emerging as a threat in almost every industry.
 At the same time, big data and predictive analytics give finance professionals the ability to provide more insight about the state of the business than ever before.
 Join Oracle CEO and former CFO, Safra Catz as she describes the next wave of digital disruption and how finance plays a critical leadership role in the modern enterprise transformation.